REST vs. GraphQL: Choosing the Right API for Your Project

 What is GraphQL?

-GraphQL, developed by Facebook in 2015, is a query language and runtime for APIs.
-Unlike REST, which relies on fixed endpoints, GraphQL allows clients to request exactly the data they need in a single query.
-This makes it highly flexible and efficient.
+GraphQL, developed by Facebook in 2012 and open-sourced in 2015, is a query language and runtime for APIs.
+Unlike REST, GraphQL allows clients to request exactly the data they need, and nothing more.
+It provides a single endpoint for all queries and mutations, making it highly flexible and efficient.

 Key Features of GraphQL:

-- Single Endpoint: All requests are sent to a single endpoint, typically
+- Single Endpoint: All requests are sent to a single endpoint, regardless of the resource.

-- Customizable Queries: Clients can specify the exact structure and fields they need in their response.
+- Customizable Queries: Clients can specify the exact data they need, reducing over-fetching and under-fetching.

 - Strongly Typed Schema: GraphQL APIs are built around a schema that defines the types of data available and their relationships.